Short Stories

 I would then give dad a hug when I got into the car, and he always smelled the same, a warm musty smell which seemed to envelope me, like it was a comfortable smell, I felt so much better when I knew that smell was around me.

-I do not remember a time when he wasn’t smiling when I got in, and he laughed a lot even when I knew deep down he didn’t feel like laughing.
+I don’t remember a time when he wasn’t smiling when I got in, and he laughed a lot even when I knew deep down he didn’t feel like laughing.

 It was amazing, all weekend I would feel good inside, and felt free, like it was the real me, and I hated going back across that stream on Sundays.